-The Difference Between a Gathering / Shirring Foot and a Ruffler Foot – What use to be a tedious and often frustrating technique of manually gathering and pleating fabric can now be achieved effortlessly with either a Gathering foot or a Ruffler foot.
+What was once a tedious and often frustrating technique of manually gathering and pleating fabric can now be achieved effortlessly with either a Gathering Foot or a Ruffler Foot.
 Both are great accessories to make your sewing life a little easier and faster.
 There are, however, a few differences between the two.
-The fabric is gathered differently with a Ruffler than with a Gathering foot and the end result looks slightly different.
+The fabric is gathered differently with a Ruffler than with a Gathering Foot, so the end result looks slightly different.
 The way I see it, the Gathering Foot is great for normal, generic gathers, whereas the Ruffler Foot is more customizable and more versatile.
-The Ruffler foot takes a little more thought, where as with the gathering foot you can just screw it in and sew.
+The Ruffler foot takes a little more thought, whereas with the gathering foot you can just install and sew.

 Tension: 7 – Stitch Length: 3.0

 You may want even more body in your gather and thus will need to manually pull on the needle threads to bunch up the fabric.
 Just make sure you don’t back stitch.
 Simply knot the ends when you’re satisfied with the volume.

 A great feature of the Gathering Foot is the ability to gather and sew on a flat piece of a fabric at the same time.
 The fabric to be gathered goes under the presser foot.
 The fabric to remain “flat” slides into the top groove of the presser foot.
 So simple!
 This can take a little bit of practice to master, but none the less it is a total time saver and looks terrific!

 I don’t know about you, but about a million different apron ideas are going through my mind while looking at this!